adisbladis/nixops/doc/plugins/authoring.rst

 <https://github.com/nix-community/poetry2nix>poetry2nix_ for
 packaging with Nix.

+Note: NixOps is formatted with ``black`` and strictly typechecked with ``mypy``.
+Your project should follow these guidelines as well, and use a mypy configuration at least as strict as the NixOps mypy configuration.

 First, create a ``pyproject.toml`` to describe your project.
 This is intsead of a ``setup.py``, and using both may cause confusing build errors.
 Only use a ``pyproject.toml``::